mrseanryan/w2v_server_googlenews/README.md

 Python web server that runs a pretrained word2vec model based on Google news (3 million words).

+this is a fork from [RaRe-Technologies/w2v_server_googlenews](https://github.com/RaRe-Technologies/w2v_server_googlenews)

+this fork adds a couple of REST methods:

+- similarity: how similar are 2 words
+- similarityMultiple: how similar are pairs from 2 sets of words

+- from observation, a minimum similarity of 0.4 seems to be a good threshold for 'is similar'

+also adds notes and scripts for use on Windows.

+see below for example URLs.

 # setup

 - download the google news zip